Testing API¶

 session

-Noneso tests operate on (empty) temporary paths.Can be overridden in a project’s
+None, meaning tests use empty temporary directories.Can be overridden in a project’s

 - Scope: